makemeunsee/webrtc_things/README.md

 webrtc_manual_handshake.html & webrtc_manual.js
 -----------------------------------------------

-A failed demo of webrtc communication initiated without broker, by copying and pasting the handshake through another mean (up to the users: IM, email, etc.).
-The current timeout (~3sec) to conclude the handshake is preventing this to work, but maybe later it could be configured or specified somehow.
+A demo of webrtc communication initiated without broker, by copying and pasting the handshake through another mean (up to the users: IM, email, etc.).
+Creating a stream seems mandatory in order to prevent a timeout on the reception of the offer/answer.
+To use it, wait for the offer to be created then copy it and send it somehow to the other peer.
+The other peer has to paste it into the "Input offer" area.
+The other peer copies and sends you the answer, which you input in "Input answer" area.
+Canary is not (yet) supported.

 webrtc_websocket_broker.html & webrtc_websocket_broker.js
 ---------------------------------------------------------